Baby Song Generator Guide

-If you want an AI baby song generator to create something you actually keep, give it routines, names, feelings, and rough voice ideas instead of generic prompts.
+If you want a baby song generator to create something you actually keep, give it routines, names, feelings, favorite phrases, and rough voice ideas instead of stock bedtime language.

 Specific prompts beat generic prompts.